MicrosoftDocs/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 ms:date: 02/12/2018
 ---

-# Choosing a data analytics and reporting technology
+# Choosing a data analytics technology in Azure

 The goal of most big data solutions is to provide insights into the data through analysis and reporting.
 This can include preconfigured reports and visualizations, or interactive data exploration.

-## What are your options when choosing analysis and reporting technologies?
+## What are your options when choosing a data analytics technology?

 There are several options for analysis, visualizations, and reporting in Azure, depending on your needs: